PayPal Online Card Payment Services Agreement (previously the PayPal Website Payments Pro and Virtual Terminal Agreement)

 2.2 Monthly Fees

-Website Payments Pro (including Express Checkout, Direct Payments API, Virtual Terminal and Fraud Management Filters)
+Website Payments Pro (including Express Checkout, Direct Payments API, and Virtual Terminal)

 Virtual Terminal only